arussell/AlexaNissanLeaf/README.md

 * Range - Ask how much range you have
 * Battery - Ask how much battery you have
 * Charging - Ask if the car is currently charging
+* Start Charging - Ask the car to start charging if it is plugged in but not currently charging
 * Connected - Ask if the car is connected to a charger

 # Examples